kapivajps/iot-hub-node-intel-edison-getstartedkit/README.md

     - Permissions = `Send, Listen`
 - Click **Save** at the bottom of the page, then click the **Dashboard** tab near the top and click on **Connection Information** at the bottom
 - _Copy down the connection string for the `readwrite` policy you created._
-- From the your IoT Hub Settings on the [Microsoft Azure Portal](https://portal.azure.com/), click the **Messaging blade** (found in your settings), write down the _Event Hub-compatible name_
-- Look at the _Event-hub-compatible Endpoint_, and write down this part: sb://**thispart**.servicebus.windows.net/ we will call this one the _IoTHub EventHub-compatible namespace_

 ## 2.6 Create a Storage Account for Table Storage
 Now we will create a service to store our data in the cloud.